makerdao/community/governance/polls/Fund Ambassadors Program Pilot - March 14, 2022.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* This change will be included in the next available Executive Vote, following the pilot program implementation details being provided.
+* This change will be included in the next available Executive Vote, following the conclusion of this poll.
 * If the executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**